Input

 React Input components are used to collect text input from users.
 They are commonly used in forms for entering names, emails, passwords, and other text-based data.

 This Input component is built with React and styled using Tailwind CSS.
-It supports labels, helper text, validation states, and both controlled and uncontrolled usage.
+It is designed to be used with the Label component for accessibility and supports validation states and both controlled and uncontrolled usage.

 Installation